 Sounds kinda stressful, huh?
 But it doesn’t have to be, and by following our simple guide to Nardwuar etiquette, any interviewee will be able to leave Vancouver, Canada with their head held high.

 Do Nardwuar impersonations

 They say imitation is a form of flattery, so don’t be afraid of impersonations.
 Most notable perhaps is Sean Price, who recently went to the effort of recording a full Nardwuar-styled interview with Pharoahe Monch, just for japes.
 Top marks for effort, but that impression could use a little work.

 Being in a band isn’t nearly as cool as you think it is, and is definitely not an excuse to behave like a cartoon bully.
-Art school dicks Sonic Youth will no doubt regret this clip of them destroying one of Nardwuar’s gifts in the year punk broke.
-But it’s Brit-pop dick Dave Rowntree of Blur who goes down in Nardwuar history as the least likable interviewee on record.
+Art school dicks, Sonic Youth, will no doubt regret this clip of them destroying one of Nardwuar’s gifts, in the year that punk-rock broke.
+But it’s Brit-Pop dick, Dave Rowntree of Blur, who goes down in Nardwuar history as the least likeable interviewee on record.
 Amazingly, he also manages this feat in a room shared by Alex James.
-Dave took eight years to apologize for his actions, using a textbook "cocaine defense" and claiming he has the video saved on his phone to remind him not to do drugs again.
-Well, here it is again Dave—are ya happy to be here, ARE YA?
+Dave took eight years to apologize for his actions, using a textbook "cocaine defence" and claiming he has the video saved on his phone to remind him not to do drugs again.
+Well, here it is again Dave – are ya happy to be here, ARE YA?

 This doesn’t have to be a one-way process, so why not take a leaf out of Sage Francis’ book and bring some five-year-aged Wisconsin cheese to the interview.
-A$AP Rocky and Riff Raff also left Nardwuar some jewelry as a parting gift, while Waka Flocka Flame went one further by inducting him as a full-fledged member of the Brick Squad.
+A$AP Rocky and Riff Raff also left Nardwuar some jewellery as a parting gift, while Waka Flocka Flame went one further by inducting him as a fully fledged member of the Brick Squad.

 Long live Nardwuar!